AdemKao/DlInWpfApp1/README.md

 This Repo is demo from [leadmagnets.app](https://www.youtube.com/watch?v=dLR_D2IJE1M).

-This Repo target is to create multiple child form in same button.
+This Repo target is to create multiple child forms in same button.

 We will use `Factory Pattern` and `Delegate Pattern` in this project.